nobodyPerfecZ/Mighty/README.md

 ## Contributions

-- **Aditya Mohan**: Core architecture design, agent implementations, meta-learning components, maintainer
+- **Aditya Mohan:** Implemented the core agent stack (training loop, model interfaces, evaluation tools), ran the experiments and evaluation, and maintained the codebase, including integration of new modules and cross-component consistency.
-- **Theresa Eimer**: Environment integrations, CARL compatibility, generalization protocols
+- **Theresa Eimer:** Designed the system architecture, Built the environment interfaces and data pipelines, contributed to architectural decisions, and implemented the meta-learning components and their evaluation setups.
-- **Carolin Benjamins**: Buffer systems, replay mechanisms, optimization algorithms
+- **Carolin Benjamins:** Reviewed the architecture, conducted focused code audits, and improved interface design and modular structure.
-- **Marius Lindauer**: Project supervision, research direction, methodology guidance
+- **Marius Lindauer:** Guided the overall research direction, supervised the project, and refined the methodological setup.
-- **Andre Biedenkapp**: Infrastructure design, testing framework, deployment systems
+- **Andre Biedenkapp:** Provided project supervision, contributed to research design, and advised on algorithmic methodology and experimentation.

 ## Cite Us